-- Poor: The engineers that designed the Insterstate highways believed that more roads always meant progress.
+- Poor: The engineers that designed the Interstate highways believed that more roads always meant progress.

-- Better: The engineers who designed the Insterstate highways believed that more roads always meant progress.
+- Better: The engineers who designed the Interstate highways believed that more roads always meant progress.

 Learn the difference between than and then.
 Thus, “I used to think that Windows was better than Macintosh, but then I tried a Macintosh and learned the errors of my ways.”

 Learn the difference between the verbs lose and loose.
 Thus, “the colonel decided to loose his cavalry against the enemy, lest he lose the battle.”